 - Coat the tofu cubes in corn starch, making sure they are well-covered.
 Set aside, separated from each other.

 - Heat about 2 tablespoons oil in a wok or frying pan until very hot and then add the coated tofu to the pan, frying and turning until the coating is crisp and golden on all sides.

 - Add a good grind of black pepper.

-- Add the beaten egg to the pan and allow to cook and firm up.
-As the egg solidifies, break it up a little with a spoon or spatula so that you have pieces of egg and tofu.
+- As the egg solidifies, break it up a little with a spoon or spatula to give definable pieces of egg and tofu.

-- Add half the onions and a good splash of GF soy sauce and mix through, allowing the onions to soften slightly as they mix with the egg and tofu and the flavours mingle.
+- Add half the cut spring onions and a good splash of gluten free soy sauce.
+Mix through, allowing the onions to soften slightly as they mix with the egg and tofu and the flavours mingle.

 - Turn off the heat and transfer to a serving bowl.
 Sprinkle with a good handful of Bonito flakes (if using) and the rest of the spring onions and serve.

 © 2019-2023 Kate Dowse All Rights Reserved – Do not copy or re-publish this recipe or any part of this recipe on any other blog, on social media or in a publication without the express permission of Gluten Free Alchemist